juji-io/datalevin/doc/search.md

 results are wrapped in the `sequence` function, which returns results incrementally and on demand.

+### Term Proximity Scoring

+When the user elects to enable term positions indexing, it is beneficial to utilize the positional information to enable term proximity scoring to enhance precision of top results.
+This reflects the intuition that the closer the query terms are placed together in a document, the more relevant the document might be.
+We enable term proximity scoring by default when `:index-position?` is set to `true`.

+Instead of replacing term frequency by proximity score [4], which is relatively expensive to calculate, or adding the proximity score to the tf-idf score [5], which faces the difficult problem of determining the relative weights of the two scores that may require machine learning, we decide to perform a two stage process: we search by tf-idf based scoring first as usual, then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.

+For the first tf-idf stage, instead of producing top `k` results only, we produce top `m * k` results, where `m` is user configurable as `:proximity-top-expansion` (default is 5) search option.
+This parameter reflects a search quality vs. time trade-off.
+The larger is `m`, the better is the search quality, while the search time would be longer.

+A span based proximity scoring algorithm is used to calculate the proximity contribution of individual terms, and they are then plugged into the Okapi ranking function [4] to arrive at the final score.

 ## Benchmark

 The details of benchmark comparison with Lucene is [here](https://github.com/juji-io/datalevin/tree/master/search-bench).
 The